eostermueller/heapSpank/README.md

 * heapSpank compares byte counts over time of all classes in your JVM.
 * heapSpank's data provided by [JAVA_HOME/bin/jmap -histo myPid](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr014.html#BABJIIHH).
-* Only tested on MacOS with HotSpot JDK....a JRE is not enough b/c it lacks jmap executable.
 * Support for Windows coming soon!
-Tested on Linux and MacOs.
+Tested on Linux and MacOs with HotSpot JDK (JRE is not enough).
 * Small leaks, as well as large ones, are identified.